checkmarx-ltd/cx-flow/docs/CxSCA-Integration.md

 ```
 enabled-zip-scan: true
 ```
+When `enabled-zip-scan` is set to `true` then cx-flow will first clone the repository locally, and then it will zip the repository and send it for scanning.

+**Note:** When `enabled-zip-scan` is set to `true` when working with GitLab pipeline then `--gitlab` has to be passed in the CLI command, and in case of GitHub actions `--github` has to be passed in the CLI command.

 Additional configuration in SCA zip scan flow - Include source files

 * Default value set to false, In order to change the default CxFlow SCA zip scan behavior, the next configuration property should be added underneath the sca configuration section:

 ```
-includeSources: true
+include-sources: true
 ```

 * When includeSources is set to true cx-flow will consider all the files for scanning.
 If there is need to exclude files the **exclude-files** parameter is used.
 This parameter expects a regular expression for the files to be excluded. e.g ``` exclude-files: "**/*.xml"``` will exclude all the .xml files present in the source folder.

 * When includeSources is set to false cx-flow will consider the manifest-files and calculate fingerprint for it.
 If there is a need to exclude files then in this case the **manifests-include-pattern** and the **fingerprints-include-pattern** is used.
 These parameters also requires regular expression. e.g ``` manifests-include-pattern: **/*.xml, !**/*.yml``` will include the all the xml file and exclude all the yml files.

 **Note** The files to be excluded must begin with !.
 (Only applicable for manifests-include-pattern and fingerprints-include-pattern properties).

 ## <a name="scaProjectTeamAssignment">SCA project team assignment</a>
 SCA project team assignment with CxFlow is performing on the SCA project creation stage.
 In order to set a project team, the next configuration property should be added underneath the sca configuration section: